Limited time First month free ·

 Key Points

-• Shows a 'Z' icon on your profile when active
+• Shows a Z icon overlaid on your profile picture when DND is active

 Examples